 There's a reason why your pie never tastes as good as Grandma's.
 She probably used lard in her crust to make it incredibly rich and flaky.
 Lard can be hard to come by in many grocery stores these days (check your farmers' market), but many experienced Southern bakers swear by it.
 (Here are some other ways you might be screwing up your pies.)

-And don't even think about making biscuits with anything other than White Lily self-rising flour.
-Grandmothers across the South (and our own test kitchen pros) swear by it.
+Don't even think about making biscuits with anything other than White Lily self-rising flour.
+Grandmothers across the South (and our own Test Kitchen pros) swear by it.
 White Lily is made with soft winter wheat, which is lower in protein—meaning extra tender, melt-in-your-mouth biscuits.

 It's no secret that Southerners love to bring food to their neighbors, whether it's a full-on meal train or a few cookies given as a "happy" in passing.
 "As my grandmother got older, she always tried to make extra cakes or banana bread loaves while she had the kitchen dirty," Holland says.
 "She could freeze the extra for herself for later.
 But more likely, she would take it to church or give it to a friend who could use some cheering up."